 What is the best type of internal launch strategy?

-The best type of internal launch considers the perceptions and experiences of your internal staff, collaborates with them and empowers them to live the brand that you have jointly created.
+The best type of internal launch considers the perceptions and experiences of your internal staff, collaborates with them and empowers them to live the brand you have jointly created.

 What are the benefits of planning an internal launch strategy?

 People buy why you do things and what you believe.
 If your internal team isn’t on board, you can come across as being inauthentic or with a weak message.

 If you engage in an internal launch, you will mobilise internal advocates to represent the shared beliefs of themselves, your brand and your customers, delivering you more effective and lasting wins.